OSS-BOF-eResearch-2022/oss-bof-repo1/README.md

 ### 4. All
   - Rep from each group to summarise discussion and activity
-  - If no one managed a PR, quickly demo one live
+  - Demo one pull-request (PR)
-  - Demo PR review and merge, to close an Issue
+  - Review and merge PR, to close an Issue

 ### 5. Wrap Up
   - What did we learn? (about *OSS Development Dos and Don'ts*)